 - The key here is flavor and balance.
 This cigar has a ton of full flavor and such great balance.
 While it was full bodied it stayed relatively medium in strength so you were able to get the flavor without the strength overpowering.

 - AJ Fernandez is a master blender and this cigar is a perfect example of what he is capable of creating, full flavor, balance, complexity and a wonderful construction.
 This is a brick and mortar release meaning you can only find this cigar at brick and mortar cigar shops.
 You will not find this cigar for sale in any catalog or online retailer.

-- Final Smoking time was 1 hour 17 minutes.
+- Final Smoking time was one hour and 17 minutes.